Skip to content

 FAQ About Talaba in Tagalog

-What is the Tagalog word for oyster?
 Talaba is the standard and most common term.

 How do you pronounce talaba?
-Tah-LAH-bah (stress on “lah”).

-Are oysters safe to eat raw?
-Yes when fresh and from clean waters—choose tightly closed shells and consume soon after harvest; many Filipinos prefer them cooked.
+Yes, when fresh and from clean waters—choose tightly closed shells and consume soon after harvest.

-Where to buy fresh talaba in the Philippines?
-Wet markets (palengke) in coastal areas, especially Capiz, Bulacan, Samar, and Cavite—look for live oysters in buckets or on ice.
+Wet markets (palengke) in coastal areas, especially Capiz, Bulacan, Samar, and Cavite.

-Conclusion: Savor “Talaba” and Boost Your Tagalog Seafood Skills
+Conclusion: Savor Talaba and Boost Your Tagalog Seafood Skills